rust-lang/blog.rust-lang.org/content/inside-rust/infra-team-meeting@5.md

 resources.
 Because of that, the crates.io DNS was managed on a different service until today, causing maintenance issues on our end.

-The solution we’re working torwards is to put CloudFront in front of crates.io, and that will finally allow us to migrate the crates.io domain to AWS. pietroalbini is finishing the last infra touches, and we expect to deploy the changes in the coming days.
+The solution we’re working towards is to put CloudFront in front of crates.io, and that will finally allow us to migrate the crates.io domain to AWS. pietroalbini is finishing the last infra touches, and we expect to deploy the changes in the coming days.